mu-hun/jejunu-sw/README.md

 ---
 This repository was inspired by [simnalamburt/snucse](https://github.com/simnalamburt/snucse).

-jejunumis is primarily distributed under the terms of the [GNU Affero General Public License v3.0](./LICENSE) or any later version.
+_jejunu_ is primarily distributed under the terms of the [GNU Affero General Public License v3.0](./LICENSE) or any later version.
 See [COPYRIGHT](./COPYRIGHT) for details.